vuthuyduong/dnabarcoder/README.md

 The third component is to cluster and predict a similarity cut-off for sequence identification based on taxonomic classification.
 Given a taxonomic level, if higher taxonomic levels are not given, then whole dataset will be used for the prediction.

-- To predict a global similarity cut-off at the genus level of the moldITS dataset for example, use the followig command:
+- To predict a global similarity cut-off at the genus level of the CBSITS dataset for example, use the followig command.
+Note that this action should not be used for a very large dataset as it might take quite sometime to finish.

 ../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -ranks genus -ml 400